"Sully"

 .

-After hanging up wis helmet, Sullenberger began flying for Pacific Southwest Airlines, then US Airways where he served as an airline pilot for over 30 years...
+After hanging up his helmet, Sullenberger began flying for Pacific Southwest Airlines, then US Airways where he served as an airline pilot for over 30 years...
 He holds an Airline Transport Pilot Certificate for single and multi-engine airplanes, and a Commercial Pilot Certificate rating in gliders, as well as a flight instructor certificate for airplanes (single, multi-engine, and instrument), and gliders.
 In total, Sully has more than 40 years and 20,000 hours of flying experience.

-On morning of January 15, 2009, Sullenberger was the captain of US Airways Flight 1549 along with First Officer Jeffrey Skiles.
+On the morning of January 15, 2009, Sullenberger was the captain of US Airways Flight 1549 along with First Officer Jeffrey Skiles.
 As their Airbus A320 was taking off from LaGuardia Airport in New York City, the aircraft struck a large flock of birds (Canada geese) and lost complete power in both engines at only 2,818 feet in altitude.
 Quickly determining he would be unlikely to reach either LaGuardia or Teterboro airport, Sullenberger uttered the famous words over the radio when asked if he could make KTEB.
 Sully simply transmitted the word “UNABLE”.

 Continuing their descent southwards at about 125 knots aiming at the middle of the North River section of the Hudson tidal estuary roughly opposite West 50th Street (near the Intrepid Sea, Air & Space Museum) in Manhattan, Flight 1549 touched down and came to a rest on the surface of the Hudson waters completely intact at 3:31 pm.